 Every High Court consists of one Chief Justice and other judges as may be required from time to time.

-Eligibility for becoming a High Court judge is:
+The eligibility criteria for becoming a High Court judge in India are:

 - The person must be an Indian citizen.

 - He or she must have previously worked in a judicial capacity in India for at least ten years, or

 - He or she must have experience working as an advocate in two or more such courts consecutively for a period of at least 10 years.

 - The person appointed as a High Court judge can serve as a judge until he attains the age of 62 years.

 There are mainly two types of judges in district courts – District Judge/Sessions Judge and Civil Judge (i.e., the magistrate).
 The appointment procedure or eligibility criteria for a District Judge and a Civil Judge are different.